plone/plone.volto/README.md

 </object>
 ```

-### Head title behavior
+### Kicker behavior

-The `headtitle` behavior makes content types provide a `headtitle` field that can be used by Volto in teasers and other content types.
+The `volto.kicker` behavior adds a Kicker field that can be used to display a line of text above the title.

+(The internal name of the field is `head_title`, for backwards-compatibility reasons.)

-The `volto.head_title` behavior can be enabled in the generic setup XML definition of a content type, for example in `/profiles/default/types/MyContentType.xml`:
+This behavior can be enabled in the generic setup XML definition of a content type, for example in `/profiles/default/types/MyContentType.xml`:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>